w3security/cli/help/cli-commands/test.md

 ### `--trust-policies`

-Apply and use ignore rules from the Snyk policies in your dependencies; otherwise ignore rules in the dependencies are only shown as a suggestion.
+Apply and use ignore rules from the w3security policies in your dependencies; otherwise ignore rules in the dependencies are only shown as a suggestion.

 ### `--show-vulnerable-paths=<none|some|all>`